Fresheyeball/note-taker/README.md

 Note Taker

-A mobile web-app for taking notes!

 ===

+A minimal mobile web-app for taking notes!

 ### Execute!
 To run this application you will need `node.js` installed.
 If you do not have `node.js` installed please do so here: http://nodejs.org/